Kayak and Canoe skills in the Scottish Borders and Northumberland

 New Club Postings

-- Canny Paddlers Sea Kayak symposium – May 2026Some members of the club attended the first Canny Paddlers Sea Kayak symposium based out of Pot…
+If wanting a set of Phone Apps for planning a trip, covering weather, charts, tides, swell, marine… - Canny Paddlers Sea Kayak symposium – May 2026Some members of the club attended the first Canny Paddlers Sea Kayak symposium based out of Pot…

 - BKCC Paddling summer 2026Club sessions are up and running from the sailing club in Berwick Upon Tweed.
 Club sessions provide…